Chapter 17: Shenandoah II: Leadership and Survival

 numerous sapper bodies scattered throughout the area of the bombing.

-Judging from the numbers of enemy dead, it was apparent to Dick that
+Judging from the number of enemy dead, it was apparent to Dick

-Triet had planned to pull the same trick on him which he was able to
+that Triet had planned to pull the same trick on him that he was able to

 pull off on Lazzell's 1/16th Battalion at the Battle of Xom Bo II.